EdAlegrid/rpi/README.md

 # rpi

 Rpi is a lightweight C library for Raspberry Pi using direct register control.

-It maps peripheral registers in memory using /dev/mem for PWM, I2C, SPI and /dev/gpiomem for GPIO control.
+It maps the peripheral registers in memory using */dev/mem* for PWM, I2C, SPI and */dev/gpiomem* for GPIO control.

 #### Supports the following ARM peripherals